Fifehead Magdalen Church

-The connection between Newmans and Fifehead appears to extend back to 1408 or perhaps even 1405 when John Newman (brother of Robert Newman of St. Thomas's, Salisbury) is recorded as being Rector there.
-According to Peter Oxlade's account, the Newmans first rented the estate from its Lord, the Abbot of St. Augustine's Abbey, Bristol, from 1408.
+The connection between Newmans and Fifehead extends back to 1405 when John Newman (brother of Robert Newman of St. Thomas's, Salisbury) was Rector there.
+According to Peter Oxlade's account, the Newmans first leased the manorial estate from its Lord, the Abbot of St. Augustine's Abbey, Bristol, from 1408.
 This disagrees with the information in Wayne Newman's April 1998 article in the Newman Chronicle suggesting that the first lease over the Fifehead estate was taken out in 1530 by Robert Newman of Fifehead.
-At any rate, the freehold over the Fifehead estate was purchased by Richard Newman (d.1695) in 1660, after which it remained in the family until the death of Frances Newman in 1775 when the manor was sold (in 1779) to the brother of a vicar of the parish.
+At any rate, the freehold over the Fifehead estate was purchased by Richard Newman (d.1695) in 1660, after which it remained in the family until the death of Frances Newman in 1775, whereafter it was sold (in 1779) to the brother of a vicar of the parish.
 Thus the Newman family's connection with Fifehead lasted for almost 400 yeas "giving a sense of stability to the village" [quoted from Peter Oxlade's 1840 account].

-See below for information about the Manor House.
+See separate page for information about Fifehead Manor House.

-In the little church at Fifehead Magdalen is a small chapel on the north side of the chancel that was built by Sir Richard Newman in 1693 (see separate page describing Chantries).
+In the little church at Fifehead Magdalen is a small chapel on the north side of the chancel that was built by Sir Richard Newman in 1693.
 The chapel contains three wall-mounted memorial stones, a small one on the west wall, a larger one on the east wall, and a very large one on the north wall.
 In 2016 these were found to be in need of cleaning and restoration, in particular the largest one which was discovered to be in a state of near collapse.
 Thanks to successful fundraising efforts of Rosemary Redwood (the treasurer, secretary, electoral roll officer and chief fund raiser for the parish), a contract was awarded to Sally Strachey Historic Conservation Ltd of Wells, Somerset who carried out the work over the first half of 2018.
 A copy of her fascinating report on the work can be downloaded by clicking here (18MB PDF document).

-of Evercreech Park, com.
-Somerset, aged 32 years,
+of Evercreech Parke com Someset ??? aged 32 years,

-leaveing one sonne Richard, and two daughters Anne and Barbara now living."
+leaveing one sonne Richard, and two daughters Anne and Barbara now liveing."

-The marble memorial on the East Wall is dedicated to Thomas Newman Newman of Fifehead and his son Richard Newman (see below)
+Newman Chapel East Wall: The marble memorial on the East Wall is dedicated to Thomas Newman of Fifehead and his son Richard Newman (see below)

 photo by Chris Newman Oct 2004